fuegovic/LibreChat-Windows-Installer/README.md

 *This script installs third-party software.
 By using this script you certify that you have read and agree with the license agreements and restrictions of any software installed by this script.*

-This is only an installation script, for ChatGPT-Clone, a project created by @danny-avila.
+This is only an installation script for ChatGPT-Clone.
+A project created by @danny-avila.
 A huge thanks to him and the other contributors for their constant updates on the project!

 If you want to contribute to ChatGPT-Clone or report any issues about the main project, you can visit the GitHub repository at [danny-avila/chatgpt-clone](https://github.com/danny-avila/chatgpt-clone) or join the community on [discord](https://discord.gg/NGaa9RPCft).